gYunTian/reconstruct-metro-map-from-data/README.md

  3. Suppose a commuter wants to board a train at Clementi Station at 9:25 am and alight at Kallang Station.
 Can you determine the number of people in the train at every station along the path from Clementi to Kallang starting from 9:25 am?
 You may refer to the actual MRT network from official sources.

 Please complete this exercise within 7 days.
-If you need any clarification, please do not hesitate to contact us.

 Some of these questions are <b>difficult</b>.
 Hence, it would be a good idea to break up the problem into easier sub-problems.
 If you are not able to solve the problem, do show us your plan of how to solve the problem, as well as any intermediate results and code you might have worked out.